I-am-PUID-0/DUMB_docs/docs/about.md

 Unlike other solutions that focus on one piece of the puzzle, **DUMB integrates every step** of the media pipeline:

-* 🖥️ *Embedded Media Servers* — Plex (and in future: Jellyfin, Emby) run inside the same container, ensuring seamless access to mounted content and full internal control
+* 🖥️ *Embedded Media Servers* — Plex, Jellyfin, and Emby run inside the same container, ensuring seamless access to mounted content and full internal control
 * 🔌 *Service Coordination* — via the internal DUMB API and real-time config management
 * 📥 *Automated Acquisition* — with core services for discovery and Zurg and/or rclone for debrid content fetching
 * ☁️ *Cloud Storage Mounting* — through rclone mounts direct to debrid (e.g., Real-Debrid WebDAV) or utilizing Zurg's WebDAV